Since the mid-1990s, MVP Strategies has played a major role in the effort to implement gender violence prevention programming in the U.S. military.

-MVP personnel have served as consultants and subject matter experts to the Air Force since the mid-2000s.
-MVP Founder and Director Jackson Katz, Ph.D. and other MVP trainers were instrumental in designing the curricular materials for the Air Force Bystander Intervention Training (BIT).
+MVP Strategies personnel have served as consultants and subject matter experts to the Air Force since the mid-2000s.
+MVP Strategies Founder and President Jackson Katz, Ph.D. and other MVP Strategies trainers were instrumental in designing the curricular materials for the Air Force Bystander Intervention Training (BIT).
 They also were an essential part of the team that trained Air Force trainers to disseminate the training across the Air Force, a process that continues to this day.

 MVP Strategies personnel have presented at numerous Air Force bases in CONUS and OCONUS, including a series of trainings for senior and junior commanders and enlisted leadership at Air Force bases in Europe.
-In 2011, MVP personnel trained students at the Air Force Academy prep school in Colorado Springs, CO.
-In 2014, MVP conducted bystander trainings with cadet student-athletes and student-athlete leaders at the Academy.
+In 2011, MVP Strategies personnel trained students at the Air Force Academy prep school in Colorado Springs, CO.
+In 2014, they conducted bystander/leadership trainings with cadet student-athletes and student-athlete leaders at the Academy.

-In addition to work in the CONUS, in 2009, MVP trainers delivered intensive sexual assault prevention leadership training for approximately 92 US Army Soldiers at three Forward Operating Bases (FOB) in the Iraqi Theater: Camp Adder (MND-S) in Tallil, Camp Victory in Baghdad, and Joint Base Balad (JBB).MVP personnel delivered a two-day train-the-trainer program at each FOB for approximately 30 soldiers per group.
-The training groups consisted of female and male Soldiers who had been designated as outstanding young leaders.
+In addition to work in CONUS, in 2009 MVP Strategies trainers delivered intensive sexual assault prevention leadership training for approximately 92 US Army Soldiers at three Forward Operating Bases (FOB) in the Iraqi Theater: Camp Adder (MND-S) in Tallil, Camp Victory in Baghdad, and Joint Base Balad (JBB).MVP Strategies personnel delivered a two-day train-the-trainer program at each FOB for approximately 30 soldiers per group.
+The training groups consisted of female and male soldiers who had been designated as outstanding young leaders.
 The group spent equal amounts of time in single-gender and mixed gender settings.
-In preparation for the trainings, MVP personnel, together with Army officials in the field, developed customized materials for Soldiers, both in-theater, post-deployment, and garrison-based.
+In preparation for the trainings, MVP Strategies personnel, together with Army officials in the field, developed customized materials for soldiers, both in-theater, post-deployment, and garrison-based.